Some Special Features of a Rotating-Moving D$p$-Brane: Introduction

 \section{Introduction}

 Many aspects of string/superstring theory have been discovered by studying the essential objects of the theory name as D-branes \cite {1,2}.
-By means of the boundary state method \cite {3}-\cite {7}, several properties and different configurations of D-branes have been investigated \cite {8}-\cite {11}.
+By means of the boundary state method \cite {3,4}, several properties and different configurations of D-branes have been investigated \cite {5,6}.
 The low-energy dynamics of a D-brane can be described by an effective action, i.e., Dirac-Born-Infeld (DBI), plus its coupling to the Ramond-Ramond fields.
 A DBI action is the unique invariant term under the broken Lorentz symmetry in the lowest approximation.
-It has the reparameterization invariance which removes the longitudinal fluctuations of the brane and also is invariant under the full space time symmetry \cite {12}-\cite {14}.
+It has the reparameterization invariance which removes the longitudinal fluctuations of the brane and also is invariant under the full space time symmetry \cite {7}.

 On the other hand, in the context of background independent open string field theory or BSFT for the case of superstring theory, an effective spacetime action can be extracted by the corresponding world sheet partition function.
-Moreover, these concepts have been related to the boundary state formalism in an elegant way \cite {15}-\cite {19}.
+Moreover, these concepts have been related to the boundary state formalism in an elegant way \cite {8}-\cite {10}.

-In this paper we explore the effective action of a rotating-moving (dynamical) D$p$-brane in the presence of a $U(1)$ gauge potential in the world volume of the brane and a tachyon field in superstring theory by means of the path integral approach, acquired boundary state and formulation of string field theory.
-In other words, we derive the super BSFT space time action with a tachyonic field and DBI-type photonic field associated with a rotating-moving brane from the world sheet action in an indirect method.
+In this article by means of the BSFT techniques, we explore the boundary state and partition function for a rotating-moving D$p$-brane coupled to a $U(1)$ gauge potential in the world volume of the brane and tachyonic background field in superstring theory.
+Then by making use of the created partition function, we study the effective action of such a system.
+In other words, we derive the super BSFT space time action with a tachyonic field and DBI-type photonic field associated with a rotating-moving brane from the world sheet action.

 The existence of the tachyonic boundary interaction breaks conformal invariance and makes the theory off-shell.
-Therefore, the BSFT would be a proper formalism to study such a dynamical system and derive the associated off-shell BSFT action.
-Being a relevant interaction, it will induce an RG flow between two conformal field theories which describes tachyon condensation \cite {16,20}.
-In our previous papers \cite {21} we proved the instability of such a dynamical brane in both bosonic and superstring theories in a different procedure of calculating the boundary state.
+Therefore, the BSFT would be a proper formalism to study such a dynamical system.
+Being a relevant interaction, it will induce an RG flow between two conformal field theories which describes tachyon condensation \cite {9,11}.